mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 * Your unit tests and R examples will be of perfect compromise of
   * They test / demo everything relevant
-  * The run really fast.
+  * They run really fast.
 Maybe in much less then a second.
 Yes, sometimes difficult, but work on it.

 * Do not break travis, before you end your "work cycle".
 Actually, do not break it at all.
 Watch the button.
 The previous hint above should help you in 99% of cases.
 But: Our unit tests are now quite complex.
 If you get confused why stuff does not work, ask.

 * Every new thing you add, exported signature you change or major behavior you change, gets mentioned in NEWS.
 * If you find a bug, always do this: Reproduce via test, THEN repair.
 Then make sure test runs.
-Reread the code piece a gain you touched.
+Reread the code piece again you touched.
 Can the structure be improved?
 If this can be done quickly, do it now.
-For more complex stuff: Open up clearly understandable issue.
+For more complex stuff: Open up a clearly understandable issue.
 Best with a minimal and reproducing example.